Why We Need to Talk to Our Kids About Race... By Amanda Hayes

 My own example: My kids like watching music videos on Youtube, and one of the songs they love (thanks to my brother) is “Anna Sun” by Walk the Moon.

 But after watching it with them a few times, something hit me.
-That video is literally filled with white people.
-Almost completely, 100% white people!
-Now for some videos that wouldn’t be a problem depending on how many people are in
+That video contains almost no people of color whatsoever.
+Now for some videos, that wouldn’t be a problem depending on how many people are in

-the video, but the singer walks through this huge ‘80s party, with several rooms full of people, does a choreographed number with about 12 other people, and then rounds up a bunch of his friends for some sort of tribal (boho?) jam session in
+the video, but the singer walks through this huge ‘80s party, with several rooms full of people, does a choreographed number with about 12 others, and then rounds up a bunch of his friends for some sort of tribal (boho?) jam session in

-that after reading the series, the kids were more empathetic and less prejudiced toward minority groups.
+that after reading the books, the kids were more empathetic and less prejudiced toward minority groups.

 I don’t need another reason to read the Harry Potter books with my kids, to be honest.
 I live and breathe Harry Potter.
 My home is filled with Harry Potter themed décor.
 Still, this is a great reason to pick up those books and give ‘em